zama-ai/fhevm-decryptions-db/README.md

 ## Note on RocksDB
 We use RocksDB as an underlying key-value store.
 We've chosen it, because it is battle-tested, performant, in-process, tweakable and supports concurrent calls from multiple threads.
 If needed, it can easily be replaced with another store.

+## Note on Race Conditions Between Oracle and Non-Oracle Nodes
+Since the oracle is the only node that puts require results into the database and since all nodes (oracle and non-oracle ones) execute smart contract code at the same time, there is a race condition between the oracle putting a result and any other node reading it.
+Currently, the solution to this problem is to poll RocksDB on a GET request, until the result is available.
+The retry count and the sleep period between retries are configurable - please see more in the [Configuration](#configuration) section.

+A more optimal solution could be introduced in a future release.

 ## Build and Run
 ```bash
 cargo build